 During Alcohol Awareness Month in April, it’s essential for all of us to help spread awareness and education about alcohol misuse and abuse.

+To get involved, use the hashtag #AlcoholAwarenessMonth online and in social media posts to increase attention to the importance of this initiative.
 The earlier people understand the risks associated with too much drinking, the more time they have to make better, healthier choices that will be a positive force in every community.